 Two shingles vaccines are available live vaccine and recombinant.
 The shingles vaccine is different than the chickenpox vaccine.
 Older adults who receive the shingles vaccine are less likely to have complications from the condition.

 Whitley RJ.
 Chickenpox and herpes zoster (varicella-zoster virus).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 139.BACK TO TOP
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 136.BACK TO TOP

 Review Date: 12/24/2020

 Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.